fyambos/express-novel-app/README.md

 * **👥 Multi-author Stories:** Allow multiple authors to co-author a story, with clear author attributions.
 * **📊 Profile Statistics:** Display profile statistics such as number of words read or written.
 * **🏆 Achievements/Badges:** Give users achievements or badges for milestones (e.g., writing a certain number of chapters, gaining followers, reading x amount of words etc.).
+* **🔔 Real-time:** Real time notification features, and enhancing chat features to real time with socket.io.

 ## Getting Started